Skip to content

 MaxCheck -->|Yes| Fail([Exit - max reached])

-5. If that passes, the refiner exits successfully
+7. If the branch review passes, exits successfully

 Options